ama-team/cookbook-docker-compose/README.md

 | `:up`      | Maps to same docker-compose command                  |
 | `:down`    | Maps to same docker-compose command                  |
 | `:kill`    | Maps to same docker-compose command                  |

+Please note that those actions are always executed (at least, for now), since it is difficult to check whether all containers are up.
+However, you can always use guard files that, if present, would guarantee action has been executed.

 ## Contributing